Check the area for DANGER to yourself and others

 If the throat is blocked with fluid such as vomit then roll onto side to drain the fluid.

 Check for normal BREATHING

-LISTEN & FEEL for air coming out of tracheostomy.
+- LISTEN and FEEL for air coming out of the nose and mouth.

 1. View the centre of the chest: place the heel of one hand on the lower half of the breastbone (sternum).

-4. If your child becomes responsive or normal breathing returns turn them onto their side, watch their breathing and stay with them until the ambulance arrives.
+4. If your child starts breathing, turn them onto their side and stay with them until the ambulance officers arrive.
 Call for help if you haven't already done this.

-5. If your child is still unresponsive and not breathing normally after 1 minute of CPR and an ambulance has not been called take your child with you if possible and continue doing CPR or place them on their side and go to the nearest telephone and call an ambulance:
+5. If your child shows no signs of life after 1 minute and an ambulance hasn't been called, take your child with you if possible and continue CPR or leave your child on their side and go to a telephone nearby to call...